Our Executive Team

 Chief Barrows has a well-rounded background in public service, community relations, and higher education.
 He is dedicated and committed to the rehabilitation and re-employment of those who have been incarcerated.
 Chief Barrows serves on the Fenway Community Advisory Board who fosters open communication between CRJ’s reentry programs and the local community.
 The program promotes active community support for reentry programs and CRJ’s mission.
 The program supports the initiative to advance public education, create understanding, and advocate for issues related to the reentry programs and its residents.
 The Suffolk County Sheriff’s Department honored his commitment to offender re-entry programming in 2007.

-Chief Barrows and his team, the Bunker Hill Community College Police Department, have been proud recipients of the Commonwealth Citation Award for Outstanding Performance in 2007, 2012 and 2019.
+Chief Barrows and his team, the Bunker Hill Community College Police Department, have been proud recipients of the Commonwealth Citation Award for Outstanding Performance in 2007, 2012 and 2019 and most recently The Bunker Hill Community Trustees’ Distinguished Service Award in May 2024 and in October, 2024 received the Distinguished Fellows Award from the Justice George Lewis Ruffin Society.

-He is a member of: the International Chief of Police Association, The Massachusetts Chief of Police Association, the Massachusetts Association of Campus Law Enforcement Administrators, International Association of Campus Law Enforcement Administrators, the Massachusetts Community College Chiefs, and he serves on the advisory board for English High School Legal and Protective Services in Boston.
+Chief Barrows is currently the Vice President of NOBLE (National Organization of Black Law Enforcement Executives) Massachusetts Chapter.
+Chief Barrows also is a member of the International Chief of Police Association, Executive Board member of The Massachusetts Chief of Police Association, Board of Directors member of the Municipal Police Institute, the Massachusetts Association of Campus Law Enforcement Administrators, International Association of Campus Law Enforcement Administrators, the Massachusetts Community College Chiefs, and he serves on the advisory board for English High School Legal and Protective Services in Boston.

 Yolanda Smith